-One in particular caught my eye because it used silken tofu, of which I had a container sitting for weeks in my refrigerator waiting for inspiration to strike.
-I was also excited about this recipe because it uses MISO, which I had never used before, but read a lot about recently.
+One recipe in particular caught my eye because it used silken tofu, of which I had a container sitting for weeks in my refrigerator waiting for inspiration to strike.

 I’ve been working to add more fermented foods to my diet to help with digestion, so double bonus to have a dessert that is is low sugar and going to help my tummy!
 I realized as I started that his was actually carob powder not cacao…so I just kept modifying to find what worked for me!

 - 1 package silken tofu